Ruby Variety of the Mineral Corundum

-The similarity between rubies and sapphires has only really been fully understood since the beginning of the 19th century and until then, red garnets and spinels were also believed to be rubies.
+The similarity between rubies and sapphires has only really been fully understood since the beginning of the 19th century.
+Until then, red garnets and spinels were also believed to be rubies.
 The Black Prince's Ruby and Timur Ruby both incorrectly identified were later found to be spinels.
 Spinel comes from the Greek word for spark and is a reference to the gemstone's fiery red colour whilst ruby originates from the Latin word 'ruber' meaning 'red'.

 An important mining area during the 1990's was a small town in North East Myanmar (formerly Burma).
 Rubies that were initially discovered here were not expected to be classified as gem grade because they displayed two colours, a purple to black core and bright red periphery.
-It was some time before it was discovered that by heating the stone the colour of the core could be changed to a deeper shade of red and by doing this, the value of the rubies increased dramatically.
+It was some time before it was discovered that by heating the ruby the colour of the core could be changed to a deeper shade of red and by doing that the value of the stones increased dramatically.

 Ruby can be found in a number of locations worldwide and about 90% are heat treated to enhance or change their colour.
-It's usually the rough stone that's heated before cutting begins and an unheated ruby is considered to be extremely unusual.
+It's usually the rough stone that's heated before cutting begins.
+An unheated ruby is considered to be extremely unusual.

 The red corundum featured in the photo at the top of this article is from Madagascar.
 Photo courtesy of Stan Celestian.
-The image is clickable and redirects to the original full size photo which includes a second image.
+The image is clickable and redirects to the original full size photo.